antoniofractuous/client-server-architecture-mysql/README.md

 `sudo systemctl enable mysql`

-Now, we connect to my 'mysql-client' EC2 instance and repeat the same process by running:
+Now, we connect to my 'mysql-client' instance and repeat the same process by running:

 `sudo apt update`

 `sudo apt install mysql-client`

-*By default, both of the EC2 virtual servers are located in the same local virtual network, so they can communicate to each other using local IP addresses.
-So, we will use mysql-server's EC2 instance local IP address to connect from mysql-client.*
+*By default, both of virtual servers are located in the same local virtual network, so they can communicate to each other using local IP addresses.
+So, we will use mysql-server's instance local IP address to connect from mysql-client.*

-MySQL server uses TCP port 3306 by default, so we will need to open it by creating a new entry on "Inbound Rules" on mysql-server's EC2 instance "Security Groups".
+MySQL server uses TCP port 3306 by default, so we will need to open it by creating a new entry on "Inbound Rules" on mysql-server's instance "Security Groups".
 For extra security, we will not allow all IP addresses to reach mysql-server.
-We will allow access only to the specific private IP address of mysql-client EC2 instance:
+We will allow access only to the specific private IP address of mysql-client instance:

 ![security-groups](./images/security-groups8.png)